This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will be helped to walk around after surgery.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your healthcare provider says you can.
 Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
 Then press the call light button to let healthcare providers know you need help.

 - Chest tubes may be needed to remove air that entered your chest during surgery.
 They also remove any extra blood and fluid.
 Your chest tubes will be left in place for about 1 or 2 weeks, or until all of the extra fluid and air is gone.

 - You may be on a ventilator for 1 day or longer after surgery.
 Then, you will need to wear oxygen through a mask or small tubes placed in your nose.
 Ask your healthcare provider before you take off the mask or oxygen tubing.

 - You may bleed more than expected or get an infection.
 You may have trouble breathing or develop pneumonia.
 Other organs or tissues near your lung may be damaged.
 You may have pain, which may make it hard for you to breathe well.
 Air and fluid may leak from the lung that was opened.
 When this happens, your chest tube may need to stay in place for a longer time.
 You may also need to stay in the hospital longer.

-- You may get a blood clot in your leg or arm.
+- You may get a blood clot in your limb.
 This may become life-threatening.
 Your risk for problems after surgery is higher if you smoke or have heart disease.
-Without this surgery, your condition may worsen and you may develop other health problems.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.